Professional

 The intelligence we gather through annual returns helps us target our improvement activity and support within social care.
 It is a great source of baseline data across a variety of health and wellbeing indicators which we use to identify, drive and track improvement, for example infection control, nutrition and the recruitment and retention of staff.
 The data also helps us to identify trends and topics by both geographical area or service type, so that we can see where best to focus our improvement support work, for example, improvement workshops or new resources and guidance for care services across the sector.

 All service types must complete their annual returns electronically, using our eForms system.
-It is important that services regularly check their eForms account to make sure that their email address is up to date, and that only authorised people have access to their account.
-All services should check their eForms email address.
+We would encourage services to check their eForms account to make sure that their email address is up to date to ensure they are notified when the annual returns go live.

 Even inactive services must submit an annual return.